 When running ad-hoc code, you may choose them manually.

 ENV["RESULTS"] to contain a simple JSON string to display certain values in the Output table.
 This is helpful for a handful of summary values to compare jobs at a glance on JuliaHub through the Details button.
+The contents of

 You can further set the

 ENV["RESULTS_FILE"] to a local file on the filesystem that will be available for download after job completion.
 While there is only one results file per job, note that you can zip or tar multiple files together.
+The overall size of the results (the single file or the tar bundle) is limited to 5GiB.
+Upload of result exceeding that size is would fail, and they will not be available for download later.

 Choose the number of cores and machines as appropriate: